9 best online car-buying sites for used cars

 • Many vehicles listed at $0 (which covers up actual pricing)

-4. Kijiji: For used car private sales via an easy-to-use site
+4. Kijiji: For used car private sales on an easy-to-use site

 Kijiji used car inventory page

-Kijiji is an online general marketplace for private sale vehicles (though some dealerships advertise here too).
-This site provides information-heavy thumbnails so that you can easily compare your options side-by-side and you’ll be able to omit search results that you don’t want.
+Kijiji is a general online marketplace for private-sale vehicles (although some dealerships advertise here too).
+The site provides information-heavy thumbnails so you can easily compare your options side-by-side, and you’ll be able to omit search results that you don’t want.
 This will make it easier for you to find the right used car for your unique set of needs.

 • Who’s it best for: Best for people who want plenty of information upfront to compare private-sale vehicles.

-• What to watch out for: Potential for fraudulent sellers and unsolicited advertising on the website can interfere with searches.
+• What to watch out for: Potentially fraudulent sellers and unsolicited advertising on the website can interfere with searches.

 • Where’s it available: You can use Kijiji across Canada.